top of page

 Biblical Qualifications for Elders

-So far we’ve proven that the Church elder is also the pastor and bishop, and that elders are called to serve the Church in the capacity of guiding “shepherd”.
+So far we’ve proven that the Church elder is also the pastor and bishop, and that elders are called to serve the Church in the capacity of a “shepherd”.
 But now that we better understand the role of an elder, it's important to recognize the biblical criteria by which they are qualified.
 Obviously, not every old man will make a good leader.
 That's why the Bible provides precise instructions for how elders are to be chosen and what criteria they must meet.
 Notice:

 This is a true saying, If a man desire to serve as a bishop, he desireth a good work.
 A bishop then must be blameless, the husband of one wife, vigilant, sober, of good behaviour, given to hospitality, apt to teach; Not given to wine, no striker, not greedy of filthy lucre; but patient, not a brawler, not covetous; One that ruleth well his own house, having his children in subjection with all gravity; (For if a man know not how to rule his own house, how shall he take care of the church of God?)
 Not a novice, lest being lifted up with pride he fall into the condemnation of the devil.
 Moreover he must have a good report of them which are without; lest he fall into reproach and the snare of the devil (1 Tim.
 3:1-9).